LotteryCodec: Searching the Implicit Representation in a Random Network for Low-Complexity Image Compression: Implementation details.

 {For a fair comparison, we employ the same ARM model for the C3} in Section \ref{exp_verify_hypothesis} as the target network.
 To ensure a fair evaluation of our hypothesis, only the synthesis network is replaced while all other components are kept unchanged for both schemes, as seen in Fig. \ref{fig:over_exp_fig_illustration}.

-\paragraph{Fast implementation. } Given that LotteryCodec requires adaptive adjustments to mask ratios and model architectures across images, which may incur extra computational costs, we provide in Table \ref{tab:fast_model_parameter} a recommended configuration that achieves near state-of-the-art performance with easier adaptation and faster training.
+\paragraph{Fast implementation. } Given that LotteryCodec requires adaptive adjustments to mask ratios and model architectures across images, which may incur extra computational costs, we provide a recommended configuration in Table \ref{tab:fast_model_parameter} that achieves near state-of-the-art performance with less adaptation and faster training.

 \paragraph{More experimental results.} We also provide additional experimental results on the impact of increasing the depth of the over-parameterized network, as shown in Fig. \ref{op_psnr_rate_48_64}.
 Specifically, Fig. \ref{op_psnr_rate_48} and Fig. \ref{op_psnr_rate_64} present the PSNR vs. rate term of $\hat{\mathbf{z}}$ (bpp) and the corresponding BD-rate performance for randomly initialized networks with hidden dimensions of $48$ and $64$, respectively.
 We observe that, in both cases, a deeper network generally increases the likelihood of finding a winning lottery ticket, leading to improved RD performance.
 Notably, for $d=64$, lower distortion is achieved with fewer layers.